 During the 1876 gubernatorial election, General Wade Hampton delivered a speech at Galivants Ferry that helped propel him to the office of governor, though that year’s election is widely regarded as the most corrupt in South Carolina history.
 In 1880 Holliday invited candidates to return to the town and deliver their points from his store, and a tradition was born.
 The Galivants Ferry Stump remains an opportunity for locals to hear candidates speak, which they did while standing on a tree stump so they could be seen and heard by the crowd.
 This practice, common in our country’s early days, is the origin of what we now know as a “stump speech.”

 Candidates still come to Galivants Ferry, and locals gather along with prominent Democrats from the state and nation to hear the stump speeches.
 The event continues to be hosted by the Holliday family, which also operates Holliday Farms across the street.
-In 2006, Joe Biden was the keynote speaker for the event; other well-known “stumpers” include former governors and senators Fritz Hollings and Strom Thurmond.
+In 2006, Joe Biden was the keynote speaker for the event; other well-known “stumpers” include former governors as well as senators Fritz Hollings and Strom Thurmond.
 Modern candidates make their speeches from the porch of a country store, seen below.
-The store sits adjacent to an older store that dates to 1922.
+The store sits adjacent to an older store which dates to 1922.

 Bucking the trend in which political events strive to employ the most up-to-the-minute media tools, the decidedly low-tech atmosphere at the Galivants Ferry Stump remains a blend of carnival and church picnic, complete with plenty of food, music, and balloons – plus lots of hand-shakin’, back-slappin’, and baby kissin’.
 When the speeches are over and the crowds have dispersed, Galivants Ferry goes back to being a rural farming community along the Little Pee Dee.
 The below photo was taken from a boat landing near the original ferry crossing at United States Highway 501.